-storage ring was obtained for muons at the (g-2) experiment at Brookhaven National Laboratory (BNL) in the US, but the measurement was not optimised for sensitivity to the EDM.
+A first upper limit for an EDM directly measured in a storage ring was obtained for muons at the (g-2) experiment at Brookhaven National Laboratory (BNL) in the US, but the measurement was not optimised for sensitivity to the EDM.
 Subsequently, scientists at BNL began to explore what would be needed to fully exploit the potential of a storage-ring experiment.
 While much initial discussion for an EDM experiment also took place at Brookhaven, commitments to the Relativistic Heavy Ion Collider (RHIC) operation and planning for a potential Electron-Ion Collider have prevented further development of such a project there.
 Therefore the focus shifted to FZJ and the COSY storage ring in Germany, where the JEDI collaboration was formed in 2011 to address the EDM opportunity.

-The measuring principle of JEDI is straightforward: a radial electric field is applied to an ensemble of particles circulating in a storage ring with their polarisation vector (or spin) initially aligned with their momentum direction.
+The measuring principle is straightforward: a radial electric field is applied to an ensemble of particles circulating in a storage ring with their polarisation vector (or spin) initially aligned with their momentum direction.
 Maintaining the polarisation in this direction requires a storage ring in which the bending elements are a carefully matched set of both vertical magnetic fields and radial electric fields.
 The field strengths must be chosen such that the precession rate of the polarisation matches the circulation rate of the beam (called the "frozen spin").
-For particles such as the proton, this can be achieved by choosing just the right "magic" momentum value (p=0.7007 GeV/c).
-Inspection of the equation that governs spin precession shows that for protons, which have a positive gyromagnetic anomaly, the storage ring can be all electric.
-For deuterons, which have a negative gyromagnetic anomaly, a combination of electric and magnetic fields is required, but in this case the frozen spin
+For particles such as the proton with a positive gyromagnetic anomaly, this can be achieved by using only electric fields and choosing just the right "magic" momentum value (around 0.7 GeV/c).
+For deuterons, which have a negative gyromagnetic anomaly, a combination of electric and magnetic fields is required, but in this case the frozen spin condition can be achieved for a wide range of momentum and electric/magnetic field combinations.
+Such combined fields may also be used for the proton and would allow the experiment to operate at momenta other than the magic value.